- Special Offers

 This Christmas I returned, requesting, as usual, a Hendrick’s and tonic only to be told, apologetically, by my waiter that Chapter One now only serves Irish gin.
 Rather than disappointment I reacted with absolute delight!
 This would have been unthinkable ten years ago when few could have predicted how successful Ireland’s foray into gin production would become.

 We haven’t just dipped our toes into gin; a new breed of Irish distillers has embraced the industry with such nous and innovation that Ireland now offers over 40 different gin styles from distilleries across the four provinces.
 The scene is so vibrant that what many regard as the top restaurant in the country can now offer diners a specialist Irish gin menu.

-Although Chapter One’s drinks menu hasn’t been updated online to reflect the changes, I think I can recall four of the five quality Irish gins they now serve – Blackwater, Gun Powder, Bertha’s Revenge and Shortcross – as well as Poacher’s Well Wexford tonic water.
+Although Chapter One’s drinks menu hasn’t been updated online to reflect the changes, the five quality Irish gins they now serve are Blackwater, Gun Powder, Bertha’s Revenge, Shortcross, and the Single Estate Kilkenny Gin made by Highbank Organic Orchards – and they also offer Poacher’s Well Wexford tonic water.
 With spirits this good no one’s going to come looking for a Tanqueray or Hendrick’s.